-Are You a Professional Woman and Mother to a Special Needs Child?
+Are You a Professional and a Parent to a Special Needs Child?
 This is For You.

-Whether you just found out that your baby has special needs, you’ve just found your mommy sea legs after years of caring for your child with special needs, or something in between, the Mindful Return e-course, Balancing Career With A Special Needs Baby, is for you.
+Whether you just found out that your baby has a disability, you’ve just found your sea legs after years of caring for your child with a learning difference, or something in between, the Mindful Return e-course, Balancing Career With A Special Needs Child, is for you.

-In this go-at-your-own-pace program, you will learn how to successfully navigate the path toward becoming a working mom of a premature, intellectually or developmentally disabled, and/or medically fragile infant or toddler.
+In this go-at-your-own-pace program, you will learn how to successfully navigate the being a working parent of a premature, intellectually or developmentally disabled, and/or medically fragile infant, toddler, or child.

 This Course is the First and Only One of its Kind

 Surprising, isn’t it?
 We thought so too.
-Until now, mothers of special needs kids have not had access to a network of women that encourages and offers tactical guidance to women who want a career and have a special needs child.
+Until now, parents of special needs kids have not had access to a network that encourages and offers tactical guidance to people who want a career and have a special needs child.
 So, we created one.

 It doesn’t matter whether you sit in a corner office or a home office, working only during nap times, the guidance offered here is second-to-none.